 - Evaluation strategy of long-term impact required in proposal

 - Consultation/check-in required with Senior Associate Director, CTLT

 - Applied, experimental research on the implementation of teaching and learning enhancement in a UBC course can be supported by the TLEF.
-The TLEF will not, however, fund general research activities on teaching and learning topics.
+The TLEF does not, however, fund general research activities on teaching and learning topics.

-- Proposals targeting medical residents are ineligible for TLEF funding consideration unless a significant number of UBC students would also directly benefit from the project.
+- Proposals targeting medical residents are ineligible for TLEF funding unless a significant number of UBC students would also directly benefit from the project.
 This follows the Senate resolution that medical residents are not classified as students.

 - The TLEF does not fund student co-curricular activities, teams and competitions without a demonstrable classroom (pedagogical) component and a faculty member as a co-applicant.